autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 ![donkey](/assets/logos/rpi_logo.png)

 Please read this carefully as Donkey Car is now installed differently depending on the version.
-The latest Donkey Car version is 5.1 and requires 64-bit Raspberry Pi OS Bookworm.
-Only in case you are using 5.0 you would install 64-bit Bullseye.
+The latest Donkey Car version is 5.4 and requires 64-bit Raspberry Pi OS Trixie.

-If you're using an older version of Donkey Car, sucbh as 4.X, then you need to use the older Raspberry Pi OS (Raspian) version called Buster.
+If you're using an older version of Donkey Car, such as 4.X, then you need to use the older Raspberry Pi OS (Raspian) version called Bookworm.
 Jump to those instructions [here](#step-1-flash-operating-system).

 Tub data, car templates, etc are compatible between the two versions as well